pfackeldey/PineBanana/README.md

 # PineBanana
 Trying to train a NN to tweet like Donald J. Trump (or any other Twitter user that has a certain "style").

+This programm needs `python-twitter` by bear.
+Install it with `pip install python-twitter`.
+You need `pip` for that, so if you don't have it, install it using `sudo apt install python-pip`.

 # Authenticating
 Put a file named twitter.auth next to getweet.py wich contains the following in this exact order, each in a new line: